PawnB4/fitness-tracker/README.md

 - **Workout Plans**: Create custom workout plans with predefined exercises
 - **Progress Tracking**: Monitor your fitness journey over time
 - **Offline Support**: All data is stored locally using SQLite
+- **Data export**: You can export all of your workout data to a .csv file

 ## Technology Stack